If you want to see the inner truth of your own being, you need to know how to explore your mind.

 Chakra meditation is one of the top 10 meditations used in yoga.

 Chakras are centres of energy, found in our spiritual bodies.
 Each chakra is in a specific location and corresponds with specific aspects of life.
-When we feel like these aspects of life are in order, the corresponding chakra is a clean, bright, vibrant color.
+When these aspects of life are in order, the corresponding chakra is a clean, bright, vibrant colour.
 When these aspects of life are out of order, we may see the chakra as dirty, dull, and lacking energy.

 And that is how to explore your mind with meditation.
 While you’re at it, you might like to challenge your own mind by asking yourself some hard-hitting self-reflection questions.